 For all the prequel’s faults the films at least had a clear through-line; Lucas’ dialogue was painful but the plot it told was clear and smoothly delivered.
-The new trilogy is nowhere near that flowing, and it’s now apparent that when the new trilogy was devised it wasn’t clear what story Abrams and Disney executive and producer Kathleen Kennedy wanted to tell.
+The new trilogy is nowhere near that flowing, and it’s now apparent that when the new trilogy was devised it wasn’t clear what story Abrams and producer Kathleen Kennedy wanted to tell.

 And that’s the main failing of Rise of Skywalker.
-There are plot holes that could be nit-picked (how did Lando round up that many ships that quickly?
+There are plot holes that could be nit-picked (how did Lando round up that many ships so quickly?
 Why create Snoke as a wrinkly old man?); yet if you can look past force powers you can look past these points.
 But some of the other problems go beyond mere plot quibbles.
 They are a direct result of a non-committal approach to what the new trilogy was meant to be.

 The problems are clear from the off.
 The opening crawl, often a convenient excuse to breeze past Star Wars plot points, drops an immediate clanger.
-Emperor Palpatine is back, revealed by a broadcast message.
+Emperor Palpatine is back, revealed by a broadcast message captured by the Rebels.
 You wonder how such a massive plot point can be relegated to a throwaway line of yellow text.
 Wouldn’t it have made for the perfect Last Jedi cliffhanger?
 But that’s the issue; it was never the plan to have Palpatine as the ultimate villain.
 It’s been hastily cobbled together by Johnson simply because a big surprise was needed, and with no time or movies left this was the only one they had to fall back on.
 The fact this rapid Palpatine return ruins Anakin / Darth Vader’s moment of redemption in Return of the Jedi, a moment that was built up to across six movies, is a particularly bitter pill to swallow.